mautic/mautic/README.md

 *Also note that source code outside of a [tagged release][tagged-release] should be considered ‘alpha’.
 It may contain bugs, cause unexpected results, data corruption or loss, and is not recommended for use in a production environment.
 Use at your own risk.*

 ### How to install Mautic
-You must already have [Composer v1][composer-v1] available on your computer because this is a development release and you'll need Composer to download the vendor packages.
-Note that Composer v2 is not yet supported.
+You must already have [Composer v2][composer-v2] available on your computer because this is a development release and you'll need Composer to download the vendor packages.

-Also note that if you have DDEV installed, you can run 'ddev config' followed by 'ddev start'.
+Also note that if you have DDEV installed, you can run 'ddev start'.
 This will kick off the Mautic first-run process which will automatically install dependencies and configure Mautic for use. ✨ 🚀 Read more [here][ddev-mautic]

 Installing Mautic is a simple three-step process: